k6lcm/nesflix-web/README.md

 ## Usage

-1. Prep your GIF following [Batsly Adams' Photoshop original tutorial](https://github.com/no-carrier/NESFlix/blob/master/NESFlixTool/NESFlixTool_readme/NESFlixTool_readme.html) or [Levi's Ezgif.com video tutorial](https://youtu.be/4-w5C875O34) (just come back here before venturing off into the original NESFlix Java app): loop trim, resize to 128×128, reduce to 4 colors, uncheck transparency, save as GIF.
+1. Prep your GIF following Batsly Adams' [original Photoshop tutorial](https://github.com/no-carrier/NESFlix/blob/master/NESFlixTool/NESFlixTool_readme/NESFlixTool_readme.html) or Levi's Digital Voyage [video tutorial using Ezgif.com](https://youtu.be/4-w5C875O34) (just come back here before venturing off into the original NESFlix Java app): loop trim, resize to 128×128, reduce to 4 colors, uncheck transparency, save as GIF.
    The file must end up exactly 128×128 with no more than 64 frames and